ryanwprice/vdes10918/readme.md

 We will be using [Brackets](http://brackets.io/) to write HTML, CSS and JS.

+Later in the term you will be using, Vue.JS a front end framework for easy update and manipulation of content on the page.

+You will also learn the simple basics of [Adobe XD](http://www.adobe.com/ca/products/xd.html), [InVision](https://www.invisionapp.com/) and [Origami](https://origami.design/) as prototyping software.

 A smartphone of some kind (iOS, Android, etc.) will be needed to test the final project.

 ## READING LIST